UnitedHealthcare Donates $500 - GuruFocus.com

 In total, UnitedHealthcare is donating $11 million in grants through its Empowering Health program across 11 states.
 The grants will assist individuals and families experiencing challenges from food insecurity, social isolation and behavioral health issues, and support local health promotion and health literacy efforts.

+- Mississippi+Urban+League, statewide – $125,000 to support the Seniors Travel Program, addressing social isolation in older adults across the state.

+- Mississippi+State+University+Extension, North Mississippi – $100,000 to expand the Junior Master Wellness Volunteer Program, which equips youth for community service projects to increase availability of health education materials in communities.

-“Social and economic factors have a profound impact on achieving and maintaining good health,” said Joe Ochipinti, CEO, UnitedHealthcare Mid-Atlantic Region.
-“Through our Empowering Health grants and local outreach efforts from UnitedHealthcare, we’re working with local organizations in the state to provide Maryland residents with an interconnected system of clinical and social services that can produce better health outcomes and make the health system work better for everyone.”
+“Social and economic factors have a profound impact on achieving and maintaining good health,” said Dr. Michael Parnell, CEO, UnitedHealthcare Community Plan of Mississippi.
+“Through our Empowering Health grants and local outreach efforts from UnitedHealthcare, we’re working with local organizations in the state to provide Mississippi residents with an interconnected system of clinical and social services that can produce better health outcomes and make the health system work better for everyone.”

 According to the American Journal of Preventive Medicine, approximately 80% of what influences a person’s health relates to nonmedical issues, such as food, housing, transportation and the financial means to pay for basic daily needs.
 The COVID-19 pandemic has caused additional social and economic challenges that continue to affect healthy behaviors and exacerbate health disparities.